oyanzhi/tp/docs/DeveloperGuide.md

   * User Input: rEdit 1 1 h/Submit updated policy document d/2026-11-15 17:30
   * Expected Outcome:
     * The first reminder of the client at index 1 will be replaced with a new reminder with the header [Submit updated policy document] and deadline [2026-11-15 17:30].
-    * A success message is displayed: `Edited Client [Person's Name]'s Reminder 1: from [Previous Reminder] to [Edited Reminder]`
+    * A success message is displayed: `Edited Client {Person's Name}'s Reminder 1: from {Previous Reminder} to {Edited Reminder}`

 &nbsp;

-* Test Case: Edits a reminder with a valid index from a client with a invalid index
+* Test Case: Edits a reminder with a valid index from a client with an invalid index
   * Assumption: Invalid Client Index (index exceeds number of clients currently displayed)
   * User Input: rEdit 100000 1 h/Submit updated policy document d/2026-11-15 17:30
   * Expected Outcome: